 Of course, a hotel also has some features that a holiday rental does not typically have.
 At our house, there is no room service to provide meals or clear your dishes at the end of a meal (though there is a dishwasher and detergent is provided).
 We do not provide daily housekeeping services.
 If you are staying for several weeks, we are happy to arrange for a mid-stay tidy-up to change your linens and provide you with fresh towels at no extra cost.
 In between, however, the house is self-catering, which means that you are responsible for laundering sheets and towels if you want them changed more frequently.
 We do provide laundry detergent and fabric softener, so the only cost to you is the time it takes to load and unload the machines, and you can also use the facilities to wash your clothes, which means you have the option of carrying fewer/lighter suitcases on your trip.

-Also, although we do employ a dedicated team of local property managers who are nearby to help you with anything you might need, there is no on-site concierge at our house the way there might be at a hotel.
+Also, although we do employ a dedicated local property manager who is nearby to help you with anything you might need, there is no on-site concierge at our house the way there might be at a hotel.
 This means that you will have to make your own restaurant and tour reservations.

 It has been our experience that the vast majority of people are glad they chose to stay at our house over a hotel.
 We choose vacation rentals over hotels whenever possible in our own travels, because each experience is unique, and the quality of experience can be exemplary with a caring rental owner.
 However, we realize that self-catering holidays are not for everyone.
 If you have questions about this issue, or would like us to recommend a hotel in the area, please feel free to contact us.
 We would of course love to have you stay at our house, but it is more important to us that you have a wonderful holiday, wherever you stay.